(Republished from the July 2011 Healing Harvest Newsletter

 Thank you for this question of the month!

 For some folks, xanthan gum will not be tolerated from a digestive standpoint.
-Arrowroot powder which comes from a natural perennial tuber can be used in place of xanthan gum in many recipes (mix in at room temperature).
-The label will indicate in the ingredient list if it is from a pure source, as it is often mixed with corn products, which are used as fillers.
+Arrowroot powder, which comes from a natural perennial tuber, can be used in place of xanthan gum in many recipes (dissolve in water before adding to warm or hot ingredients).
+Check the label’s ingredient list to ensure it is derived from a pure source, as it is often mixed with corn products, frequently used as fillers.
 Look for pure products.
 Arrowroot is superior to corn starch, which is a highly GMO crop.

 And now, you know. 😉